freeCodeCamp/guide/src/pages/articles/certificates/use-rgb-values-to-color-elements/index.md

 ---
-title: Use Rgb Values To Color Elements
+title: Use Rgb Values to Color Elements
 ---
 Another way you can represent colors in CSS is by using `rgb` values.